aldy505/bob/README.md

 With that being said, I hope you enjoy using Bob and consider starring or reporting any issues regarding the usage of Bob in your projects.

-Oh, and of course, heavily inspired by [Bob the Builder](bob-wikipedia).
+Oh, and of course, heavily inspired by [Bob the Builder][bob-wikipedia].

 ## Usage